 How to set up Power of Attorney

-To give someone the power to act on your behalf, you'll need to set up a Lasting Power of Attorney (LPA) and then register this agreement with the Office of the Public Guardian (OPG).
+To give someone the authority to act on your behalf, you'll need to set up a Lasting Power of Attorney (LPA) and then register this agreement with the Office of the Public Guardian (OPG).

 The LPA has to be submitted by the donor, the person whose finances or health and welfare it covers) or their attorneys can register it if the donor has lost capacity.

 There are two types of Lasting Power of Attorney - property and financial affairs, and health and welfare.
 You can set them both up the same way, but will need to submit two applications.

 You can do this yourself or get a solicitor to handle the application for you.

 It's not possible to set up Power of Attorney for someone who has lost mental capacity.
 Instead, members of their family will have to apply to the Court of Protection to be appointed as their deputies.
-Find out more in our guide to Deputies and the Court of Protection: managing affairs without Power of Attorney.
+Find out more in our guide Court of Protection: managing affairs without Power of Attorney.

 Lasting Power of Attorney forms